Engee documentation

 Definitions

-• Type Width is the number of bits encoding the values of the type.
+• Type width is the number of bits encoding the type values.

-• The value in decimal notation is called the Real World Value (RWV).
+• The value in decimal is called the Real World Value (RWV).

-• The integer that would result if you numbered the bits from LSB to MSB starting from zero (even for non-integer real values) is referred to as a stored integer, SI.
-For example, the stored integer for is 9, and for it is 77.
+• The integer that would be obtained if the bits were numbered from LSB to MSB, starting from zero (even for non-integer real values), is denoted as stored integer, SI.
+For example, stored integer for — this is 9, and for — 77.

-Moreover, the length of the fractional part may be negative.
+Moreover, the length of the fractional part can be negative.
 In this case, the stored integer is multiplied by the modulus of the fractional part length.
-Thus, the number 112 can be represented using only three bits and scaling :
+So, the number 112 can be represented using just three bits and scaling. :

 Bit number from MSB (most significant) to LSB (least significant)